Hudson Place Residences: Pricing & Financing 2026 | Nexus

 The Headline: 3,500 Visitors, Indicative Pricing Released

-Over the May Day long weekend, Hudson Place Residences drew more than 3,500 visitors through its showflat in one-north — one of the busiest preview weekends of the year for a single-tower private launch.
-The 327-unit project then released indicative pricing across four core configurations, putting hard numbers on a launch the market has been circling for months.
+Over the May Day long weekend, Hudson Place Residences put more than 3,500 people through its one-north showflat, one of the busiest preview weekends of the year for a single-tower launch.
+The 327-unit project then put out indicative pricing across four main layouts, so there are finally real numbers on a launch the market had been talking about for months.

 327